 Do you guys have other staining and distressing wood techniques to share?
 We’ve heard of some pretty cool aging methods with household items like vinegar and baking soda.
 Anyone try those?

 *None of the products mentioned above have solicited these mentions.
-They’re just the things that we used and liked, so we shared some affiliate links to them for your convenience.
+They’re just the things that we purchased, used, and liked, so we shared some affiliate links to them for your convenience.*